What is Agile Methodology and How to Choose Its Right Type for Your Project?

 However, the main ideas and principles of the methodology are often confused.
 Especially by young talented minds.
 Someone can easily confuse the Scrum master’s responsibilities and the role of product owner, someone may misrecognize the daily Kanban meeting naming it as Scrum stand up, and so on and so forth.

 What are the roots?

-The first roots of the concepts of incremental and adaptive software development processes date back as the 1950s-1980s.
-In 1990s Agile started to gain some traction but the really loud moment for the Agile concept was the posting of “The Manifesto for Agile Software Development” in 2001.
+The first roots of the concepts of incremental and adaptive software development processes date back to the 1950s-1980s.
+In the 1990s Agile started to gain some traction but the really loud moment for the Agile concept was the posting of “The Manifesto for Agile Software Development” in 2001.

 There were 17 software developers, who arranged the discussion of the collection of lightweight development methodologies.
 Now we know them as Agile methods.

 Different Agile methodologies share much of the same philosophy, many of the same characteristics and practices.
 However, each methodology has its own tactics, recipes, practices and particular terminology.

 To be brief, let’s define a few of the main software development methodologies from the Agile family.

 Among all Agile family members, the most popular and used by practitioners are: Scrum, Extreme Programming (XP), Feature-Driven Development (FDD), Dynamic Systems Development Method (DSDM), Adaptive Software Development (ASD), Lean Software Development (LSD), Crystal and of course, Kanban although it is usually not considered as Agile development method but used in conjunction as a means for increasing efficiency.

 Lean and Kanban